apre-group/checkmate/README.md

 # CheckMate

-CheckMate automatically checks security properties of games modeling off-chain (blockchain) protocols.
+CheckMate automatically checks security properties of games.
 It can analyze the following properties:

 * weak immunity